codeforgso/GoVote/.github/CONTRIBUTING.md

 #### **Do you have questions about the source code?**

 - Ask any question about the project or contributing by [opening a new issue](https://github.com/codeforgso/GoVote/issues/new) and labeling it as a question.

+## Deploying your code
+Our code is deployed to Heroku to be served to the public.
+This happens in three stages:
+1. **build**&mdash;Heroku will automatically run `npm install` and cache the project's depedencies.
+Next, Heroku looks for a `build` task in the root `package.json` file.
+We use this step to build our React project, which optimizes our React code to be served statically.
+2. **run**&mdash;Heroku runs the `web` task in the `Procfile`, which simply starts our thin Express server to handle incoming requests and serve our compiled React app.
+3. **release**&mdash;Heroku runs the `release` task in the Procfile after deploying the application.
+Note that this task runs in a separate dyno (Heroku's term for a compute instance), so it will not have access to files from other parts of the build process.
+In our case, we ensure the database has the correct tables and the data is properly loaded.

+When you merge your PR, it will be merged into the project's `dev` branch which will automatically kick off a deploy to our [staging server](https://dev-govote-api.herokuapp.com/).
+After you have merged your code, please test your changes and other basic flows (including finding your polling place and someone's voter registration) on the staging server.

+When you are confident in your changes, merging the `dev` branch into `master` will deploy your changes to production.

 ## Thank You!